Skip to main content

 The Commerce Inn sits in an interesting gap in the New York restaurant market: above the average neighbourhood American, below the price and ceremony of the city's serious destination dining.
 For readers exploring the full range of what New York offers, our full New York City restaurants guide covers the spectrum.
 If you are also planning accommodation or other activities, see our New York City hotels guide, bars guide, wineries guide, and experiences guide.

 Closer to home on the West Village spectrum, Cafe Commerce offers a related neighbourhood sensibility worth comparing directly.
-Family Meal at Blue Hill operates at a similarly accessible price point with a farm-focused American identity, is worth considering if provenance-driven cooking matters to you.
+Family Meal at Blue Hill operates at a similarly accessible price point with a farm-focused American identity, works if provenance-driven cooking matters to you.
 Community Food & Juice handles the casual daytime side of the same neighbourhood with a different culinary orientation.

 For those building a broader itinerary of American cooking, the category extends well beyond New York.
 Hilda and Jesse in San Francisco and Selby's in Atherton both operate in the same $$$-register American space, offering useful reference points if you are calibrating expectations across cities.
 Further along the spectrum, Emeril's in New Orleans and Lazy Bear in San Francisco show where the American dining category goes at higher price points and ambition levels.
 For the full architecture of serious American tasting-menu dining, Alinea in Chicago, Single Thread Farm in Healdsburg, The French Laundry in Napa, and Providence in Los Angeles define the upper end.